Monday, July 26, 2021

 Catherine Martin Christopher (Texas Tech), Normalizing Struggle, 73 Ark.
 L. Rev. 27 (2020):

 Learning lawyering skills, and becoming competent or proficient in them, is a struggle.
 This article is a call to action for all legal educators: We need to acknowledge that students struggle, to expect it, and to convey to students that their struggle is normal.
 In fact, struggle is productive — learning is hard, and lawyers learn and struggle throughout their careers.

 This article examines and criticizes the ways legal academia treats law students’ academic struggle as a problem, and suggests that legal educators reorient their attitudes toward struggle, forgiving and embracing student struggle, even building opportunities for struggle into the curriculum.
-By normalizing the fact of struggle, law schools will not only improve the wellness of their students, but will create lawyers who are better prepared to cope with the constant problem-solving required of a successful lawyer.
+By normalizing the fact of struggle, law schools will not only improve the wellness of their students, but also create lawyers who are better prepared to cope with the constant problem-solving required of successful lawyers.